Trust-KP/Trust/Application/Marine_Insurance_Simulation.md

 SIM_G/
 SIM_H/

-Each simulation directory contains the relevant model specification describing the conceptual structure and mechanisms of the simulation.
+Each simulation directory documents the conceptual structure of the corresponding model within the simulation program.

-Executable implementations used to generate the simulation outputs are maintained separately as part of the research environment and are not included in this repository.
+Executable implementations used to generate experimental runs are maintained separately as part of the research environment and are not included in this repository.

+---

+## Model Documentation Policy

+The materials in this repository describe the conceptual structure of the marine insurance simulation program.

+Detailed model specifications and executable simulation engines used to generate experimental results are maintained separately as part of the ongoing research environment and are not included in this repository.

+The objective of the public repository is to document the conceptual research program and its relationship to the Trust Framework rather than to disclose the full technical implementation of the simulation models.

 ---